igorlfs/nvim-dap-view/docs/src/posts/faq.md

 ## Why add `nvim-dap-view` as a dependency for `nvim-dap`?

 By default, when launching a new session, `nvim-dap`'s terminal window takes half the screen.
-As a saner default, `nvim-dap-view` hijacks the terminal window (even if not invoked), making the split take only 12 lines (a setting which is of course, configurable).
+As a saner default, `nvim-dap-view` hijacks the terminal window[^1], making it take only a quarter of the available space.
 See [this](https://github.com/rcarriga/nvim-dap-ui/issues/407) related issue (from `nvim-dap-ui`).
-Of course, for this workaround to work, `nvim-dap-view` has to load before a session starts.
+Of course, this workaround requires `nvim-dap-view` to be loaded before any session starts (e.g., before `nvim-dap` starts, hence why it's a dependency and not the other way around).

 ```lua
 -- Your nvim-dap config